Skip to content

 Limit to specific files

 By default, the Buf CLI builds all files under the buf.yaml configuration file.
 Instead, you can manually specify the file or directory paths to check.
-This is an advanced feature intended to be used for editor or Bazel integration.
+This is an advanced feature intended for editor or Bazel integration.
 In general, it's better to let the Buf CLI discover all files under management and handle this for you, especially when using the FILE category.

 $ buf breaking --against .git#branch=main --path path/to/foo.proto --path path/to/bar.proto